-Launched in 2023 with support from the American Cancer Society, the Avanzando Center at UT Health San Antonio is led by Dr. Amelie G. Ramirez and a team with a passion to address key social determinants of health (SDoH) and improve cancer care for Latino patients across the cancer care continuum.
+Launched in 2023 with support from the American Cancer Society, the ACS Avanzando Center at UT Health San Antonio is led by Dr. Amelie G. Ramirez and a team with a passion to address key non-medical drivers of health and improve cancer care across the cancer care continuum for South Texans and beyond.

 The Need

-South Texas, home to 5 million people (mostly Latinos), is very medically underserved.
-Latinos in South Texas face higher risk of liver, cervical, and other cancers.
-This is in part due to issues with SDoH, such as lack of health insurance, financial strain, and language barriers.
+South Texas, home to 5 million people, needs improved medical care.
+South Texans face higher risk of liver, cervical, and other cancers.
+This is in part due to issues with the non-medical drivers of health, such as lack of health insurance, financial strain, and language barriers.

 The Vision

-The Avanzando Center at UT Health San Antonio aims to be the driving force in South Texas and the nation for building health equity, providing equitable cancer care, decreasing the burden of cancer, and improving Latino health outcomes.
+The ACS Avanzando Center at UT Health San Antonio aims to be the driving force in South Texas and the nation for building health, improving cancer care, decreasing the burden of cancer, and improving health outcomes.

 The Mission

-The Avanzando Center aims to reduce health disparities across South Texas with community-engaged research, training, patient assessment, and advocacy that addresses the SDoH that deter Latinos from equitable access to cancer care, prevention, early detection, and treatment, and improve patients’ cancer outcomes, survivorship, and quality of life.
+The Avanzando Center aims to improve health outcomes across South Texas with community-engaged research, training, patient assessment, and advocacy that addresses the non-medical drivers of health that deter many people from access to cancer care, prevention, early detection, and treatment, and improve patients’ cancer outcomes, survivorship, and quality of life.

 The Goals

-The goals of the Avanzando Center are to: 1) conduct Research Scholar projects to address SDoH-driven cancer health disparities; 2) screen cancer patients for SDoH and integrate with SDoH Navigators; 3) engage the community in education and advocacy for SDoH system and policy changes; and 4) create SDoH and health equity mentoring for cancer researchers and care providers at Mays Cancer Center at UT Health San Antonio.
+The goals of the ACS Avanzando Center are to: 1) conduct Research Scholar projects to address the non-medical drivers of health that contribute to the cancer burden; 2) screen cancer patients for the non-medical drivers of health and integrate with patient navigators; 3) engage the community in education and promotion of changes to address the non-medical drivers of health; and 4) create mentoring on health improvement and the non-medical drivers of health for cancer researchers and care providers at Mays Cancer Center at UT Health San Antonio.

 Avanzando Center Research Scholar Projects